CryptoDbSS/IPFS-Implementation/README.md

 <b>CryptoDbss</b> allows short messages to be published on the blockchain as a transaction.
 This can be annotated to be linked as metadata, for example, the SHA of a data or document.
 In this case, an example of its use with IPFS will be given. <br><br>

-What is IPFS? <br><br>

-Interplanetary File System, as its acronym <b>IPFS</b>, is a decentralized network protocol that allows its users to share any file, or data between connected nodes.
-It can also be called <b>Web3</b> protocol, therefore anyone running a node can share or download what others share, without the need for a centralized server.
-These files, in turn, can be in directories, which allows for more orderly and precise indexing, to access them, it is necessary to know the <b>CID</b> (content identifier).
-This is generated when the file is uploaded.
-Each <b>CID</b> for each file and directory is unique, so there is only one unique one for each one, just like a hash, which is generally represented in base58. <br><br>

-Many <b>decentralized apps</b> and <b>DAO's</b> that use the term <b>web3</b> implement it through <b>IPFS</b>.<br><br>

 Some advantages of implement <b>IPFS</b> <br/>
  <ol>
   <li>Save space on long messages, resulting in lighter and lower-cost transactions.</li>